-Jordan concluded his time at Wagner in their senior theatre showcase in addition to a run as the Stage Manager for Dance Project.
-Other senior performances include a Wagner College Shakespeare on the Oval virtual performance of Kit Marlowe's Edward II as Edward and an appearance with the senior theatre performance majors in "The Other Side of The Rainbow" cabaret which was live streamed for audiences.
-During the summer of 2020 before beginning his senior year, Jordan performed in multiple courtyard cabaret performances at Bucks County Playhouse in New Hope, PA made famous by Grace Kelly.
+Jordan concluded his time at Wagner in their Senior Theatre Showcase in addition to a run as the Stage Manager for Dance Project.
+Other senior performances include a Wagner Shakespeare on the Oval virtual performance of Kit Marlowe's Edward II as Edward and an appearance with the senior theatre performance majors in "The Other Side of The Rainbow" cabaret which was live streamed for audiences.
+During the summer of 2020 before beginning his senior year, Jordan performed in multiple courtyard cabaret performances at Bucks County Playhouse in New Hope, Pennsylvania, made famous by Grace Kelly.
 Unfortunately, his summer senior apprenticeship as a performer in The Addams Family Musical at Bucks County Playhouse was cancelled due to Covid-19.

 Jordan hails from Hamilton, New Jersey where he had an early fascination with music and began performing in middle school.
-Some of his most notable roles include King Edward II (Edward II), Lucas Beineke (The Addams Family Musical), Scarecrow (The Wizard of Oz), Tom Sawyer (Tom Sawyer The Musical), Chef Louis (The Little Mermaid), Mordred (Camelot) and the chance to understudy perform as Charlie Price (Kinky Boots).
-Jordan is registered with Central Casting New York and is excited to look for background work as the pandemic restrictions become lifted and performers are back on stage and in front of the camera.
+Some of his most notable roles include Nick Bottom (Something Rotten), Sky Rymand (Mamma Mia), Mordred (Camelot), Lucas Beineke (The Addams Family Musical), and the chance to understudy perform as Charlie Price (Kinky Boots).

-Jordan has been a part of some very exciting projects in the past including his comedic performance in Love/Sick's Obsessive-Impulsive scene which is part of a ten-play cycle about love and loss.
-The audience thoroughly enjoyed the humor Jordan brought to his role as Lucas Beineke in a Middlesex, NJ Plays-In-The-Park production of the Addams Family and he was nominated for a Broadway World Regional Best Supporting Actor Award.
-Jordan auditioned and was selected as a finalist to sing The National Anthem for a Somerset Patriots game at TD Bank Ballpark in Bridgewater, NJ.
+Jordan has been part of some very exciting projects including his comedic performance in Love/Sick's Obsessive-Impulsive scene which is part of a ten-play cycle about love and loss.
+The audience thoroughly enjoyed the humor Jordan brought to his role as Lucas Beineke in a Middlesex, New Jersey Plays-In-The-Park production of the Addams Family and he was nominated for a Broadway World Regional Best Supporting Actor Award.
+Jordan auditioned and was selected as a finalist to sing The National Anthem for a Somerset Patriots game at TD Bank Ballpark in Bridgewater, New Jersey.
 He has traveled to Costa Rica with the Wagner College Choir on an exciting ten day tour, competed in Wagner’s annual Italian Idol Competition and performed in a quartet at the Broadway Cares/Equity Fights AIDS Concert.
 Jordan spent one summer in Beach Haven, New Jersey performing a cabaret style show at Show Place which was featured on Good Morning America.
 He also performed in the annual NJ 101.5 Big Joe Jersey Talent Show in Point Pleasant, New Jersey which ended a twenty-two year run in 2022.